Making the transition from shod to barefoot.

 - How do you suggest we wean our horse from the temporary boots?

 Be logical and listen to your horse.
 You can start by removing them halfway through your ride once the horse has reached a dependable working level and work your way up to just using them every other day… then down from there.
-It really just depends on what your horse does for a living and your stable’s situation.
+It depends on what your horse does for a living and your stable’s situation.

 This is my horse’s hoof.
-He was barefoot for many years, and we used Durasole after we pulled his shoes.
+He was barefoot for many years, and we used Durasole short-term after we pulled his shoes.

 These handy shopping links can hook you up with some great hoof care products!
 As an Amazon Associate, I earn from qualifying purchases, which is no extra charge to you!
 I greatly appreciate your support!